GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/inline_faq/index.md

 Any Chrome Web Store item, such as extensions and apps, first published on or after 2018-06-12 will have inline-installation disabled.
-"Disabled" means that inline installation attempts will be automatically redirected to the item’s details page on the Chrome Web Store where the user can complete the installation.
+"Disabled" means that inline installation attempts will be automatically redirected to the item's details page on the Chrome Web Store where the user can complete the installation.
 Nothing will change for existing items in the store that were first published before this date.